Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0017-server-side-rendering.md

 ## Motivation
 ### Shortcomings of client-side rendering
-#### Loss of control over HTTP status codes
-With client-side rendering, the browser always gets the same html payload, in a response with an HTTP status code `200: OK`.
-Thus, there is no way to signal, from the server, the intent to redirect the browser to a different page (300-range codes) or to message that the requested page does not exist (400-range errors).

-_**Note:** Use of improper http status codes can negatively impact search engine ranking by creating what Google calls "soft 404 errors" (404-error pages with status code 200).
-Google’s advice for client-side-rendered sites in this case is either to do a client-side redirect to a different url containing an actual 404-error page, or to add a `<meta name="robots" content="noindex">` tag to the page in order to prevent search engine's web crawler from indexing it._

 #### Negative impact on search engine discoverability and ranking
 While Google is very open about the capabilities of the modern version of its web crawler (Googlebot), which can execute client-side javascript, we do not know to what extent other web crawlers can do the same.